mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 112 - Testing Private Methods/readme.md

   private $distanceInParsecs;

   public function timeToReachLightToUs() {
-    return $this->convertDistanceInParsecsToLightYears($this->distanceInParsecs);
+    return $this->convertDistanceInParsecsToLightYears(
+      $this->distanceInParsecs);
   }

-  private function convertDistanceInParsecsToLightYears($distanceInParsecs) {
+  private function convertDistanceInParsecsToLightYears(
+    $distanceInParsecs) {
       return 3.26 * $distanceInParsecs;
       // function is using an argument that is already available.
       // since it has private access to $distanceInParsecs
       // this is another smell indicator.

-      // We cannot test this function since it is private }
+      // You cannot test this function since it is private }
 }
 ```